 |National Library of Scotland

-The National Library of Scotland offers free access to a range of e-resources.
+The National Library of Scotland offers a range of free to access e-resources.
 Their digitised collections include maps from all over the world, manuscripts, books, photos, music scores, and Scottish films.
-If you reside in Scotland you can access these resources from any computer by registering as a member of the National Library of Scotland.
-Registration gives you access to SCOTBIS online (Scottish Business Information Service), COBRA (Complete Business Reference Advisor) Findmypast, The Scotsman Digital Archive, Times Digital Archive, Grove Music, NewBank Access UK & Scottish Newspapers, JSTOR (digital library), and more.
+If you reside in Scotland you can access other resources remotely by registering as a member of the National Library of Scotland.

 Learning to Drive